micmejia/bible-dump/AMPC/John/John 17.md

 And [now] I am no more in the world, but these are [still] in the world, and I am coming to You.
-Holy Father, keep in Your Name [[^a]in the knowledge of Yourself] those whom You have given Me, that they may be one as We [are one].
+Holy Father, keep in Your Name [in the knowledge of Yourself] those whom You have given Me, that they may be one as We [are one].